House Tour

 After

-This room has since been converted (first as a nursery for Eleanor, then for August), but it was a lovely guest bedroom while it lasted.
+The space later became a nursery (first for Eleanor and then for August), but it was a lovely guest bedroom while it lasted.

 The Nursery